mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 5. Wavelength-and-pixel-adjustment workspace (optional)
 6. Flag if to produce outputs by part

-This work-flow algorithm will run mainly call either `Q1D` or `QXY` for the conversion to q-based data.
+This work-flow algorithm will mainly call either `Q1D` or `QXY` for the conversion to q-based data.

 The functionality and its dependence on specific parameters is depicted below.